Livonian language: Early literature

 The first Livonian words were recorded in the Livonian Chronicle of Henry.
 The first written sources about Livonian appeared in the 16th century.
-The collection of Livonian poems "Mariners sacred songs and prayers" (Jūrnieku svētās dziesmas un lūgšanas) was translated to Latvian by Jānis Prints and his son Jānis Jr. and was published in 1845.
+The collection of Livonian poems "Mariners sacred songs and prayers" (Jūrnieku svētās dziesmas un lūgšanas) was translated into Latvian by Jānis Prints and his son Jānis Jr. and was published in 1845.
 The first book in Livonian was the Gospel of Matthew, published in 1863 in London in both the eastern and western Courland dialects.
-It was translated into eastern Couronian by Nick Pollmann and into western Couronian by Jānis Prints and Peteris.
+It was translated into eastern Curonian by Nick Pollmann and into western Curonian by Jānis Prints and Peteris.
 The plan with the book was to establish a standard orthography by F. Wiedemann, which consisted of 36 letters with many diacritics.
 The total circulation was 250 copies.
 The Livonians received only one copy of each dialect.
 The second book in Livonian was the same Gospel of Matthew, published in 1880 in St. Petersburg, with an orthography based on Latvian and German.